Brew Method

 Common Questions Before You Brew

-What grind size should I use for Neapolitan Flip?
+What grind size should I use for Neapolitan flip?

-How long does Neapolitan Flip take?
+How long does Neapolitan flip take?

 Sources And Further Reading